well-typed/hs-bindgen-tutorial-nix/readme.md

 The build uses the [default NixOS binary cache](https://cache.nixos.org/), but some dependencies are `hs-bindgen`-specific and compilation will take a few minutes.
-Nix uses the default version of GHC provided by Nixpkgs, and also takes care of installing the default version of the required parts of the LLVM toolchain.
+The `hs-bindgen-cli` package derivation uses the default version of GHC provided by Nixpkgs, and also takes care of installing the default version of the required parts of the LLVM toolchain.

 > [!NOTE]
 > At the time of writing (September 30, 2025),